NNLP-IL/Hebrew-Resources/README.rst

 * `Eran Tomer's Digital Vocalized Text Corpus <https://www.dropbox.com/sh/rlg0k0flz0675ho/AADvfxmY3SN8lqmkGAWr0hd2a?dl=0>`_ {`Apache License 2.0`_} - A corpus of digital vocalized Hebrew texts created by Eran Tomer as part of his Master thesis.
 The corpus is found in the ``resources`` folder.

-* `The SVLM Hebrew Wikipedia Courpus <https://github.com/NLPH/SVLM-Hebrew-Wikipedia-Corpus>`_ - A corpus of 50K sentences from Hebrew Wikipedia chosen to ensure phoneme coverage for the purpose of a sentence recording project.
+* `The SVLM Hebrew Wikipedia Courpus <https://github.com/NLPH/SVLM-Hebrew-Wikipedia-Corpus>`_ {`CC-BY-SA 3.0`_} - A corpus of 50K sentences from Hebrew Wikipedia chosen to ensure phoneme coverage for the purpose of a sentence recording project.

-* `Knesset 2004-2005 <https://github.com/NLPH/knesset-2004-2005>`_ - A corpus of transcriptions of Knesset (Israeli parliament) meetings between January 2004 and November 2005.
+* `Knesset 2004-2005 <https://github.com/NLPH/knesset-2004-2005>`_ {`Public Domain`_} - A corpus of transcriptions of Knesset (Israeli parliament) meetings between January 2004 and November 2005.
 Includes tokenized and morphologically tagged versions of most of the documents in the corpus.

 Corpora Sources